-To address this, the LTA has launched Rally, a new free digital platform to help people search for tennis activities in their area and make it easier for people to find and book a court, book group coaching, play a match or find free tennis events.
-LTA Rally has been developed to work hand-in-hand with gate access systems, with these being offered to local authorities for parks in over 1000 identified priority locations on a fully funded basis as part of a £7m grant investment programme by the LTA.
+To address this, the LTA has launched its online booking system, a new free digital platform to help people search for tennis activities in their area and make it easier for people to find and book a court, book a lesson, play a match or find free tennis events.
+This tool has been developed to work hand-in-hand with gate access systems, with these being offered to local authorities for parks in over 1000 identified priority locations on a fully funded basis as part of a £7m grant investment programme by the LTA.

 As part of the plans, the LTA has also acquired ‘Local Tennis Leagues’, which offers friendly, competitive tennis for thousands of adults.
 The acquisition comes with a plan to scale the delivery of the leagues to more park sites across the county, and an exciting opportunity to create mass participation in grass roots competitive tennis as part of regular, community focussed events in a friendly environment.